 The Uganda Humanist Schools Trust seeks to raise funds to enable these hopes to be realised.

 We have recently started to build a relationship with the first Humanist Primary School, in Kasese, Western Uganda.
-In 2013 we provided two scholarships to enable students from Kasese to transfer to Isaac Newton High School for their secondary education.
-We have also set up a bookshop account for the school with an initial donation.
+We provide scholarships to enable two students each year from Kasese to transfer to Isaac Newton High School for their secondary education.
+We have also set up a bookshop account for the school into which we make regular donations.